-- 3 This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.
+- This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.

-Score explanation: As part of the M1 elective curriculum in Rush Medical College's HESJLP, a lecture was dedicated to food insecurity and health.
-It includes discussion with local urban agricultural organization, Farm on Ogden, about its contribution to its community.
+As with last year, the M1 elective course Health Equity and Social Justice Leadership Program, had a lecture that was dedicated to food insecurity and health.
+It includes a discussion with the local urban agricultural organization, Farm on Ogden, about its contribution to its community.
 The class discusses food insecurity, its health and social impacts, and the role of medical professionals.
+The project

-The VeggieRx project by Rush University and Farm on Ogden is described during this lesson as an example of the medical community taking part in food security of patients.
+VeggieRx, by Rush University and Farm on Ogden, is also described during this lesson as an example of the medical community taking part in the food security of patients.
 This project includes providers "prescribing" produce boxes for patients if they screen positive for food insecurity.
 Farm on Ogden will then provide these patients with boxes as well as educational sessions on cooking and nutrition.
-These topics are not discussed in the core curriculum.
-This would be awarded 1 point.
-9. Does your medical school curriculum address the outsized impact of climate change on marginalized populations such as those with low SES, women, communities of color, Indigenous communities, children, homeless populations, and older adults?